 The Rickhouse is located in the basement of a building that dates back to the early 1800’s.
-The restaurant located in Bardstown, serves up lots of tasty menu items for any palette along with a large list of bourbons to choose from.
+The restaurant located in Bardstown serves up lots of tasty menu items for any palette along with a large list of bourbons to choose from.
 Make sure that you also leave room for dessert.
 You can’t go wrong with any of the menu choices.
-During dinner we learned that there are 7.2 million barrels aging in Kentucky which is more than the number of people living in the state.
+During dinner, we learned that there are 7.2 million barrels aging in Kentucky which is more than the number of people living in the state.
 It’s important to note that all bourbon is whiskey, but not all whiskey is bourbon and that 90% of all bourbon is made in Kentucky.

 Overnight at Shaker Village

 There are 13 restored Shaker buildings that provide overnight accommodations.
-Each one has it’s own personality and provide a surrounding that is beautiful and simple.
+Each one has it’s own personality and provides a surrounding that is beautiful and simple.
 For families and groups, I would recommend the cottage or family suite options so that you don’t have to worry about noise.
-During my visit I stayed in the refurbished Trustees’ Office with a view of what was formerly the main road through town.
+During my visit, I stayed in the refurbished Trustees’ Office with a view of what was formerly the main road through town.
 If you are a light sleeper, you might want to use a sound machine app because the building is older, but you will love the original hardwood floors, refurbished Shaker furniture and the memory foam mattresses.
 Waking up surrounded by the peacefulness of Shaker Village is really a treat.